HighSchoolHacking/GLS/docs/Design/Classes/Class Declarations.md

 * Naming a class
 * Declaring any generics *(optional)*
-* Declaring a parent to extend/implement *(optional)*
+* Declaring a parent class to extend *(optional)*
+* Declaring parent interfaces to implement *(optional)*

 ## Commands

 ### `class start`

-`class start : classDescriptor [, "extends"/"implements" parentDescriptor]`
+`class start : classDescriptor [ "extends" parentClassDescriptor] [ "implements" parentInterfaceName1 parentInterfaceName2 parentInterfaceName3 ...] `

 Starting a class declaration will be done with the `class start` command.
 * The first parameter (required) will be the class' descriptor.
-* The second parameter (optional) will be whether to extend or implement.
+* The second parameter (optional) will be the keyword "extends".
-* The third parameter (optional) will be a parent's descriptor.
+* The third parameter (optional) will be the parent class' descriptor.
+* The fourth parameter (optional) will be the keyword "implements".
+* The fifth parameter on (optional) will be the names of interfaces to implement from.

 A class descriptor is a class name and, optionally, any number of names of generics.